SarahKaS/Kaggle/README.md

 This folder include:

 1. EDA
-This is a basic EDA of the Classification Academic Success Dataset.
-The full data description can be find on: https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success kaggle original competition: https://www.kaggle.com/competitions/playground-series-s4e6/overview It's include data pre-processing and Target visualization.
+This is a basic EDA of the Classification Academic Success Dataset, followed by Data pre-processing and Target visualization.
+The full data description can be find on: https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success kaggle original competition: https://www.kaggle.com/competitions/playground-series-s4e6/overview

 3. Feature Selection
 Univariate and multivariate Feature Selection with different models for Classification.